 Size: 12.13 x 8.79 x 0.57 inches (308.1 x 223.27 x 14.48mm; W x D x H)

 Price and availability

-The starting model of the Surface Laptop 2 will set you back $999 (£979, AU$1,499), and it is available today.
-This model comes with everything you see listed to the right, but with a limited 128GB of SSD storage.
+The starting model of the Surface Laptop 2 will set you back $999 (£979, AU$1,499).
+This configuration comes with everything you see listed to the right, but with a limited 128GB of SSD storage.

 If you’re looking to pick up the Surface Laptop 2 we reviewed here, with a 256GB SSD, you’ll have to fork over $1,299 (about £1,119, AU$1,999).
-This is about the same price as the original Surface Laptop, and it’s still comparable to competing Ultrabooks, like the Dell XPS 13.
+This is about the same price as the original Surface Laptop, and it’s still comparable to rival Ultrabooks like the Dell XPS 13.

 If you want this level of power from Apple, it’ll be at least $1,499 (£1,449, AU$2,199) for the 13-inch MacBook Pro.

 So little has noticeably changed as far as the design.
 That is, short of a major new color option – yes, the Surface Laptop 2 has an all-black color variant now that looks absolutely beautiful, and feels fantastic to boot.

 Beyond the new color option, however, the Surface Laptop 2 is essentially the same as its predecessor, only much more powerful.
 It’s just as thin and light as before, at 0.57 inches (14.48mm) and 2.76 pounds (1.25kg).
 This means that the Surface Laptop 2 is just as portable as before, which is excellent news for mobile professionals and students alike.